 Best Bali Etiquette Tip: Dress modestly before entering a temple in Bali.
 Temple guests are expected to wear shirts that cover shoulders and part of the upper arms.
 The waist and legs should be covered by a temple scarf (known as a selendang) and a sarong (known locally as kain kamben) respectively.

 Despite (or perhaps because) of the mass of tourists visiting Bali at all times of the year, staying safe in Bali is less easy than it should be.
-Balinese roads are chaotic, snatch-theft and hotel breaking-and-entering are known to occur, and the beaches’ undercurrent can sweep you away in an instant.
+Balinese roads are chaotic, snatch-theft and hotel breaking-and-entering are known to occur.
+Also, the beaches’ undercurrent can sweep you away in an instant.

-We’re going to tell you what your travel agent won’t tell you: the types of risks you’re likely to face in Bali, and a number of dos and don’t’s to follow so you can avoid becoming a Bali tourist statistic.
+We’re going to tell you what your travel agent won’t tell you: the types of risks you’re likely to face in Bali, and several dos and don’t’s to follow so you can avoid becoming a Bali tourist statistic.

 Best Bali Safety Tip: Don’t smoke in public areas.
 A “smoke-free” bylaw went into effect across Bali in 2011; smoking is now forbidden in most public areas, including restaurants, hotels, temples, and tourist attractions.

 Travelers trying to get their money changed in Bali run the risk of being fleeced by dishonest money changers.
-Fortunately, there are a number of establishments where you can change your cash without worry.
+Fortunately, there are several establishments where you can change your cash without worry.

 Try changing your currency at one of Bali’s more reputable banks, or even better, try using their ATMs to withdraw cash directly from your credit card or bank account.